fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ```

 <!-- Jos henkilöä ei löytynt, eli kyselyn tulos _result.data.editNumber_ on _null_, asettaa komponentti propseina saamansa callback-funktion avulla sopivan virheilmoituksen.
 Virheilmoituksen asettamista kontrolloidaan jälleen useEffect-hookin avulla, eli virheviesti halutaan asetaa ainoastaan jos mutaation tulos _result.data_ muuttuu. -->
-If a person cannot be found, or the _result.data.editNumber_ is _null_, the component uses the callback-function it received as props to set a suitable error message.
+If a person cannot be found, or the _result.data.editNumber_ is _null_, the component uses the callback function it received as props to set a suitable error message.
 We want to set the error message only when the result of the mutation
-_result.data_ changes, so we use the useEffect-hook to control setting the error message.
+_result.data_ changes, so we use the useEffect hook to control setting the error message.

 <!-- useEffect aiheuttaa ESLint-virheilmoituksen: -->
 Using useEffect causes an ESLint warning: